Clemapfel/jluna/docs/manual.md

 ```
 (:name, :super, :parameters, :types, :instance, :layout, :size, :hash, :flags)
 ```
 These behave like fields but are not part of the declaration.
-We will learn more about what exactly each property means and how to access them later on.
+We will learn more about what exactly each property means, and how to access them later on.

 ### Parameters